Malawi Process Service

 b.
 Upon a company or body corporate – by service on the director, or secretary of the company or body corporate, or on the registered office thereof.

-If the document is to be served under the Central Authority, document must to be written in, or translated into, the official language or one of the official languages of Malawi.
+If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Malawi.

 Alternate Methods of Service

 The Hague Convention provides various modes of process service of documents such as by postal channel or by diplomatic/consular agents, judicial officers, officials, or other competent persons.
 These provisions are covered under Articles 8 to 10 and may or not be allowed by member countries as a valid mode of serving the documents in their territory.
 The method of serving the documents through the Central Agency (Article 5) is not optional but is binding on all the member countries.
 The services are done by the Central Agency usually take a long time: 4 to 12 months.
 The convention gives relief to the litigants if they have not received a certificate of service or delivery from the Central Agency even after waiting for six months.
 In such cases, the Court may, if it considers that a reasonable time has elapsed, give its judgment.
 Also, in case of urgency, the court may issue a provisional order or protective measure even before the six-month waiting period.

 Service by Mail